 What are the potential benefits of this procedure?

-Following the procedure, nerve regeneration is expected at around 6 to 9 months before the desired erection is possible.
-The standard of treatment for ED often focuses on short-term solutions however, our surgical option offers a long-term solution to ED.
+Following the procedure, nerve regeneration is expected to occur in less than a year before the desired erection is possible, but each case is unique.
+The standard of treatment for ED often focuses on short-term solutions however; our surgical option offers a long-term solution to ED.

 You may be a candidate if you…